Shepsalmighty/p2p_chat_app/README.md

-Peer to peer chat bot with gui via TCP/IP
+TCP/IP - peer to peer chat bot with gui